 If you need an assessment for your child you can refer directly to First Response by calling 0117 903825 and it’ll be processed through the Disabled Children’s Service.

 Organisations in Bristol that provide targeted short breaks

-- KHAAS, work with BME disabled children aged five to 19, providing Saturday respite clubs and days out during the holidays.
+- KHAAS, who work with BME disabled children aged five to 19, providing Saturday clubs and days out during the holidays.

-- Bristol Playbus, work with children and young people aged five to 15.
+- Bristol Playbus, who work with children and young people aged five to 12.
 They can arrange home visits with their ‘sensory truck’ and their inclusive play team organise ‘Let’s All Play’ sessions across the city.

-- Time 2 Share, coordinate a ‘buddying scheme’ (5-18), a dinner club (8-12) as well as days out during the holidays for children and young people
+- Time 2 Share, who coordinate a ‘buddying scheme’ (5-18) and family days out during the holidays for children and young people

-- National Autistic Society run regular out of school clubs for young people with autism (8-13 and 13-18).
+- National Autistic Society who run regular out of school clubs for young people with autism (8-12 and 13-18).

 Short breaks service statement